olm3ca/mirror/README.md

     <td>
       <ul>
         <li>Now we can start adding the hardware we want.</li>
-        <li>If you have a BOE panel, a quick search on eBay for "HV430FHB-N10" (https://bit.ly/420wajv) provides a lot of options for compatible mainboards.
+        <li>For the BOE panel, a quick search on eBay for "HV430FHB-N10" (https://bit.ly/420wajv) provides a lot of options for compatible mainboards.
 Note: you will want a mainboard that comes with LVDS Cable, Ribbon Cables, Power Switch Board and IR Remote if possible.
-The connector on the tconn board is an ffc, so you need a cable for that.</li>
+(The LVDS connector on the tconn board is an ffc, this is why the Vizio mainboard LVDS cable is needed.)</li>
-        <li>I ordered a compatible remote control from Amazon for about $5.</li>
+            <li>You don't need the TCON board that comes with most mainboard kits as the one on the Mirror can remain in use.</li>
           <li>Add the mainboard panel by securing it to the panel with compatible screws.</li>
         <li>Connect the LVDS cable to the panel.</li>
         <li>If you discarded the camera in the previous step, you can place the IR receiver in that location so a remote control can communicate easily with the panel</li>